mukeshsoni/sketch-parser-rust/rubber-duck.md

    to work.
 4. [ ] NEXT Copy other tokenizer tests from the JS version
 5. [ ] Figure out how to share the input string between different test functions
+6. Rust tip: If you want  to run your tests in watch mode using `cargo watch` and also be able to print to console in tests - `cargo watch “test -- --nocapture”`
+7.